Jeff Liefer

-Jeffrey Dale Liefer (born August 17, 1974) is an American former Major League Baseball (MLB) outfielder and first baseman who played for the Chicago White Sox, Montreal Expos, Tampa Bay Devil Rays, Milwaukee Brewers, and Cleveland Indians between 1999 and 2005.
+Jeffrey Dale Liefer (born August 17, 1974) is an American former professional baseball outfielder and first baseman.
+He played in Major League Baseball (MLB) for the Chicago White Sox, Montreal Expos, Tampa Bay Devil Rays, Milwaukee Brewers, and Cleveland Indians between 1999 and 2005.

 Career

 A native of Fontana, California, Liefer attended Upland High School and California State University, Long Beach.
 In 1995, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.
-He was drafted in the first round of the 1995 MLB Draft by the Chicago White Sox.
+He was drafted in the first round of the 1995 MLB draft by the Chicago White Sox.
 Liefer has played for the White Sox, Montreal Expos, Tampa Bay Devil Rays, Milwaukee Brewers, and the Cleveland Indians.